AK-6576/MITWPU-Group04/README.md

 ## 📖 About

-**EchoWave** is a native iOS application designed to provide real-time speech-to-text captioning with **on-device AI speaker diarization**.
+**SyncWave** is a native iOS application designed to provide real-time speech-to-text captioning with **on-device AI speaker diarization**.
 It identifies *who* is speaking in real time using a CoreML voice embedding model (**VL1004**), displays color-coded captions per speaker, and leverages **Apple Intelligence (FoundationModels)** to generate post-session summaries, notes, and per-participant analyses — all processed on-device.

-Built as a capstone project by **MIT-WPU Group 4**, EchoWave is aimed at improving accessibility for individuals with hearing impairments (ANSD — Auditory Neuropathy Spectrum Disorder) and anyone who benefits from live captioning in conversations.
+Built as a capstone project by **MIT-WPU Group 4**, SyncWave is aimed at improving accessibility for individuals with hearing impairments (ANSD — Auditory Neuropathy Spectrum Disorder) and anyone who benefits from live captioning in conversations.

 ---